Toros Neza: Return of Neza

 In December 2010, it was announced that Neza would be returning to the professional ranks for the Clausura stage of the 2010–11 Liga de Ascenso season.
 They later became the filial team of Monarcas Morelia, and were ultimately owned by TV Azteca and Grupo Salinas.

 They effectively took the place of the Atlante UTN team who competed in the Apertura 2010 tournament.
 The Monarcas Morelia and Atlante clubs swapped their filial teams, and the changed team were known as Neza FC starting with the Clausura 2011 tournament.

 When the new calendar for the 2015-16 Segunda División season came out, once again the team had dissolved.

 2nd Return of Neza

 A team called Neza FC has come to compete in the Liga de Balompié Méxicano for the league's first season, 2020–21, as a continuation of Toros Neza.
 The team competed in that league until 2024, achieving three league runner-up finishes during that period.
 However, in 2025 this league was suspended due to financial problems, leaving Neza without a professional competition in which to play.

 In June 2025, Neza's board of directors reached a merger agreement with Atlético Aragón, a team previously playing in the Liga Premier – Serie A, the third tier of the league system recognized by the Mexican Football Federation.
 With the agreement, Neza took Aragón's place in that league, continuing its professional participation as a new affiliate team of the Femexfut.

+The team competed only during the 2025–26 season; in the summer of 2026, its owners took over the operations of Tepatitlán F.C. (of the Liga de Expansión MX), resulting in the transfer of part of Neza's squad and coaching staff to Tepatitlán and causing the Neza team to go on hiatus for the 2026–27 season, since the team did not achieve the expected success in the State of Mexico.